Todd-Werelius/gulp-svg-ngmaterial/README.md

 Combines svg files into an icon set ( single svg file ) compatible with the Angular Material frameworks $mdIconProvider service.
 Derived from [gulp-svgmin](https://github.com/w0rm/gulp-svgstore) and modified for use speficially with Angular Material

-This allows you to create custom sets of only the icons you need in a single file for performance and ease of use.
+This allows you to create custom sets of the icons you need into a single file for performance and ease of use.

 SOURCES FOR Material Design Icons in SVG format